Coronavirus Universal Credit & Benefits

 Do you know your fixed rate from your variable rate?
 Or whether you should choose repayment or interest-only?
 This chapter explains what a mortgage is, how it's 'secured' on your home, and lays out the pros and cons of different mortgage types.

 If you're self-employed or a contractor, then getting a mortgage is tough as you need cast-iron proof of what you earn.
-That's easy for the employed – they have payslips, but it's much tougher if you work for yourself or don't have a permanent contract.
+That's easy (ish) for employees – they have payslips, but it's much tougher if you work for yourself or don't have a permanent contract.
 We tell you what a lender will want to see before they offer you a mortgage.

 Make sure when you do the sums, you add the full costs of buying a house and mortgaging.
 You need to consider mortgage fees, survey fees, lawyers' fees and stamp duty for starters.
 You can try to minimise them, but you can't magic them away.
 This chapter tells you what to budget for.